luan-prates/CIMV/foundation/the_boy_who_flew_too_high.md

 "Icarus, take care!", and for a while Icarus flew carefully, like his father.
 But then his wings caught a warm air current, and he found that he could move easily above and beyond with little effort.
 This was the life!

+He was flying so high that the ships down below looked like tiny insects.
+His father called up to him, "Icarus, remember what I told you.
+Come down right now!"
+Icarus could not hear him, however, and his father could not reach him.
+Icarus was far too close to the sun, and soon the wax that held the feathers together began to melt.
+Gradually his wings began to lose their shape, and some of the feathers even fell off.
+Icarus quickly moved his arms with worry and frenzy, but it was too late.
+He had lost the power of flight, and down he fell with force into the sea.